bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 # Changes

 ## Since -00
-* Issue 1 (HTTP Tunnels) Added text regarding the use of HTTP CONNECT.
+* Issue 1 (HTTP Tunnels): Added text regarding the use of HTTP CONNECT.
-* Issue 3 (Is sub-second resolution appropriate?)
-Changed from UNIC Epoch to RFC3339 time format.
+* Issue 3 (Is sub-second resolution appropriate?): Changed from UNIC Epoch to RFC3339 time format.
-* Issue 4 (Could this be used for both request and response?)
-Modified text to allow for both server and client use.
+* Issue 4 (Could this be used for both request and response?): Updated text to describe both server and client use, and their implications.
+* Issue 5 (Privacy Implications): Added new Privacy Considerations section and updated security section
-* Issue 10 (Provide additional use-cases) Updated motivation and added use-cases section.
+* Issue 10 (Provide additional use-cases): Updated motivation and added use-cases section.